Myyura/the_kai_project/docs/kakomonn/osaka_university/IST/ie_2018_algorithm_programming.md

 ### (2-2-2)
 $O(1)$

-After calling function `same` a sufficiently large number of times, almost all the parent of nodes will be modified to root, and thus the average depth of nodes converges to $1$.
+After calling function `same` a sufficiently large number of times, almost all the parent of nodes will be modified to root, i.e. the average depth of nodes converges to $1$.